Ying-Li5/Fakemon-Battle/README.md

 BUGS
-    -not responsive when window size is manipulated (everything not in place + sizing) -
+not responsive when window size is manipulated (everything not in place + sizing)